-The argument is flawed primarily because the
+The argument is flawed primarily because the author .

-11. A contribution to a favorite charity being sent instead of flowers when a colleague dies is becoming more the rule than the exception when it comes to funeral etiquette.

-A contribution to a favorite charity being sent instead

-A contribution being sent to a favorite charity as opposed

-To send a contribution for a favorite charity instead

-Sending a contribution to a favorite charity instead

-Sending a contribution to a favorite charity as opposed
+- fails to differentiate between buying and using - odoes not provide information about the types of kitchen appliances surveved - depends on the results of one survey odoes not give exact statistics to back up his case - does not provide information on other appliances such as washers and dryers - 11.
+A contribution to a favorite charity being sent instead of flowers when a colleague dies is becoming more the rule than the exception when it comes to funeral etiquette. - A contribution to a favorite charity being sent instead - A contribution being sent to a favorite charity as opposed - To send a contribution for a favorite charity instead - Sending a contribution to a favorite charity instead - Sending a contribution to a favorite charity as opposed